royoelen/DataQC/README.md

 ### Additional settings

-There are five arguments which can be used to adjust certain outlier detection thresholds.
+There are three arguments which can be used to adjust certain outlier detection thresholds.
 These should be adjusted after initial run with the default settings and after investigating the diagnostic plots in the `Report_DataQc_[cohort name].html`.
 Then the pipeline should be re-run with adjusted settings.

 `--GenOutThresh` Threshold for declaring genotype sample genetic outlier, based on LOF "outlierness" metric.
 Default is 0.4.